10horizons/wp-terms-popup/readme.txt

 **Other Uses**

-Other than what the plugin is intended for, the plugin can also be used if you want to display certain message before your visitors have full access to your website.
+Other than what the plugin is intended for, the plugin can also be used if you want to display certain message before your visitors have full access to your website or certain posts or pages.

 **How to use**